 If you plan to sow grass seed after killing the weeds, do it immediately after removing the barrier and/or tilling the soil.
 Exposed soil will be extremely susceptible to weed infestation if any weed seeds land on it, so you want the grass seed to have a head start.
 Grass seed will germinate even sooner if you soak it first.

 If you previously tried to grow a lawn and it was overtaken by weeds, try to figure out what went wrong and make appropriate modifications.
 Test the nutrient content and pH of your soil, for example, and make sure you choose the best type of grass seed for the site.

 Kill New Growth Immediately

 As long as there is no mulch or dry plant material nearby, you can also use a torch to kill weeds (it's great for killing weeds in patio cracks too).
-Other methods, like pouring boiling water or vinegar over the weeds, may kill grass or garden plants too, so proceed with care.
+Other methods, like pouring boiling water or vinegar over the weeds, may also kill grass or garden plants, so proceed with care.